Skip to main content

 Shaping Europe’s digital future

-Accelerating the digitisation of mobility requires boosting the research and deployment of key enabling technologies.
+Accelerating the digitisation of mobility requires boosting the development and deployment of key enabling technologies.

-Through Horizon 2020, the EU provided support to numerous innovative research and innovation projects, developing and testing new transport solutions.
-Support is continuing with the funding programmes under the 2021-2027 long-term budget, with an emphasis on deployment.
+Through Horizon 2020, the EU provided support to numerous research and innovation projects, developing and testing new transport solutions.
+This support is still ongoing with the funding programmes under the 2021-2027 long-term budget, with an emphasis on deployment.

 Connected and Automated Mobility (CAM)

 Cooperative intelligent transport systems (C-ITS), which allow the exchange of information among vehicles, and between vehicles and the road infrastructure, are crucial for the deployment of CAM.
-They are expected to improve road safety, traffic efficiency and comfort.
-The deployment of C-ITS will benefit from Connecting Europe Facility (CEF) programme support from 2021-202.
+It is expected to improve road safety, traffic efficiency and comfort.
+The deployment of C-ITS will benefit from Connecting Europe Facility (CEF) programme support from 2021-2027.

 The AUTOPILOT project, which ran from 2017 to 2020, focused on piloting the use of IoT devices for automated driving in real conditions.
 AUTOPILOT opens the way for innovative commercial services associated with self-driving vehicles.
 Receiving an investment of approximately €20 million, the project highlighted the importance of digital technologies in improving the abilities of self-driving vehicles in better understanding their environment, and complementing IoT sensors.
 For example, the use of IoT can improve safety by detecting obstacles beyond line of sight.